helmwave/docs/docs/cli.md

 Diff has 2 subcommands

-- `helmwave diff live` will diff with manifests in the k8s-cluster
+- `helmwave diff live` will diff with manifests in the :simple-kubernetes: kubernetes cluster
 - `helmwave diff plan` will diff with your another local plan.

 !!! info "Flags"